Two Climbers Fall To Their Death From El Capitan In Yosemite National Park

 Accidents on the Half Dome are more common during wet conditions.
 Since cables were installed on the lower elevation of the Half Dome about 100 years ago, there have been eight fatalities.
 The May death was the first one since 2011.

 El Capitan saw a more recent fatality.
-As recent as September 2017, one climber was killed and another injured when a rock fell on the East Buttress.
-Regarding Saturday’s fatalities, San Francisco Gate cites president and founder of the Yosemite Climbing Association as saying that the Freeblast route where the climbers were found is considered fairly safe.
+As recent as September, 2017, one climber was killed and another injured when a rock fell on the East Buttress.
+Regarding Saturday’s fatalities, San Francisco Gate cites the president and founder of the Yosemite Climbing Association as saying that the Freeblast route where the climbers were found is considered fairly safe.
 He also noted, however, that climbers sometime use nearby ropes as they rappel down, and sometimes those ropes are not in good shape.

 “I’m horrified.
 It’s pretty unusual for two people to fall off at once, unless there was an anchor failure of some sort — that’d be my first guess.”

 As with many sports, climbers often compete to make a climb faster than previous climbers.
 The speed record for El Capitan was broken Wednesday.
-The Nose route was used in that climb that took two hours, ten minutes, and fifteen seconds to complete.
+The Nose route was used in that climb, which took two hours, 10 minutes, and 15 seconds to complete.